-- Urothelial cancer (a type of cancer in the bladder or urinary tract) that has spread or cannot be removed by surgery.
-It is used in:
+- Urothelial cancer (a type of cancer in the bladder or urinary tract) that has spread.
+It is used:

-- Patients who have received platinum chemotherapy and immunotherapy.
+- Alone in adults whose cancer cannot be removed by surgery and who have received platinum chemotherapy and immunotherapy.

-- Patients who have received at least one other type of treatment and cannot receive cisplatin.
+- Alone in adults whose cancer cannot be removed by surgery and who have received at least one other type of treatment and cannot receive cisplatin.

 Enfortumab vedotin-ejfv is also being studied in the treatment of other types of cancer.